The Top 10 Public Transportation Systems Around the World

 Top 10 Public Transportation Systems in the World

 Next on this list of best public transportation in the world, is Taiwan.
 As an island off mainland China, don’t be fooled to think that Taiwan is in any way behind China in the technical advances of transportation.
-Used by more than 35% of locals, the complex system is labeled according to color and number in order to make it user-friendly for locals and travelers alike.
+Used by more than 40% of locals, the complex system is labeled according to color and number in order to make it navigation-friendly for locals and travelers alike.
 One veteran teacher in Taipei had this to say:

 "You’ll feel like you’ve entered the future when you experience Taiwan’s public transportation system.
 The 'MRT' is the local subway system in Taipei that connects the entire city.
 It’s clean, modern, extremely efficient, and easy to understand and navigate with English signs posted everywhere."